-Shapes from the world of vegetation serve as inspiration for Ronan & Erwan Bouroullec’s Vegetal chair, as they did for Algues.
-Its plant-like structure made of coloured polyamide goes to the limits of the technically feasible, and the six colours (unusual for plastic chairs) emphasise the link to nature.
+Shapes based on vegetation served as inspiration for the Vegetal chair by Ronan & Erwan Bouroullec.
+Its plant-like construction, made of polyamide dyed right through, goes right up to the limits of what’s technologically possible, while the six colours that are unusual for plastic chairs highlight the link to nature.

-The interest of Ronan & Erwan Bouroullec in organic shapes is already demonstrated in the “Algues”, which they designed for Vitra in 2004.
-This passion - and the knowledge of a technique, with which in North America in the 19th century young trees were shaped into chairs during their growth - inspired the designers to create a chair which looks as if it would have naturally grown.
+Ronan & Erwan Bouroullec’s interest in organic shapes has manifested itself previously in the ‘Algues’ they designed for Vitra in 2004.
+This preference - and the knowledge of a technique which in 19th century America was used to bring young trees into the shape of a chair while growing - gave the designers the idea of a chair that could look like it had grown naturally.

 Neither Ronan nor Erwan Bouroullec could have imagined what they’d have to do until the new chair - Vegetal - satisfied their shared demands: